 Looking for an affordable but functional car seat is a tough job.
 And with all other things, first-time parents have to deal with, it can get overwhelming.
 I have been searching and compiling car seats that I think would do the job, but most of the time, I would find car seats that would probably be tough to deal with, too.
 The Graco My Ride 65 LX Car Seat, although mid-priced is something that you probably would not want to include in your baby registry.

-In rear facing mode and using the LATCH, it is not easy to secure the seat correctly. it is very hard to tighten the straps.
+In rear-facing mode and using the LATCH, it is not easy to secure the seat correctly. it is also hard to tighten the straps.

 Loosening it is as hard as well.
 It is because of the inaccessibility of the lever which is supposed to release the straps.
 It is pressed against the back of the car’s seat.